Skip to main content

 Favorite high school memories

 • Section finals - for any sport – begin my favorite memories.
-Athletes from both schools are so close to a season goal,and they fight hard in that final game to get their state ticket punched.
+Athletes from both schools are so close to a season goal, and they fight hard in that final game to get their state ticket punched.
 One of my favorites was our 2018 section Volleyball final.
 It was Cathedral vs. Sauk Centre – all five sets - with the last set going 16-14.
 The gym was electric – you could feel the energy from the floor as the game battled back and forth all night, and in the end, the Crusaders raised the coveted section championship trophy.

-Why I enjoy covering high school activities
+Why I enjoy being involved with high school activities

 • I enjoy being involved in high school activities because I get to see “what else” students are awesome at.
-That boy who just turned in his math test is also a super-talented hockey captain who rallies his team together before the big game; that girl who gave a speech on health careers is also the first one off the bench to cheer on her teammates, or, the student artist who created a school mural also belted out a chilling rendition of the National Anthem at the football game . . . and I get a front-row seat to all of this.
+That boy who just turned in his math test is also a super-talented hockey captain who rallies his team together before the big game; that girl who gave a speech on health careers is also the first one off the bench to cheer on her teammates or, the student artist who created a school mural also belted out a chilling rendition of the National Anthem at the football game . . . and I get a front-row seat to all of this.
 I know “what else” they work hard and excel at.
 The wins are great, the state tournaments are awesome, but watching these students learn life lessons through the things they choose to do after the bell rings as they grow into pretty amazing people – that’s what gives me that lump-in-the-throat feeling . . . that is the good stuff.